 When you place your hand around the large glass bulb on the bottom of the Hand Boiler, you’ll see the colorful liquid begin to shoot up the twisting, turning tube.
 Once at the top, the colored liquid will begin to bubble‚ just as if it were boiling!

 This is a classic science toy that was once referred to as a “love meter” to determine if someone was hot or not.
 Go figure!
 Today, it’s a beautiful piece of scientific apparatus that is sure to be a favorite on your desk or shelf.
-Recommended for ages 13 and up.

 - Colors and styles will vary based on availability.
 We will try our best to accommodate special requests.